-It's only natural, then, that the overarching theme of the following nine brands is of the laid-back, fun-loving, and dare I say "chill" variety that this sunny city is known for.
+It's only natural, then, that the overarching theme of the following 10 brands is of the laid-back, fun-loving, and—dare I say—"chill" variety that this sunny city is known for.
 Expect to discover everything from retro-inspired denim to romantic swimwear and slinky satin two-piece sets in the below roundup.
-You might even find yourself arguing that L.A. is the better coast (if so, I'll have taught you well).
+You might even find yourself arguing that L.A. is the better coast.
+(If so, I'll have taught you well.)

 Meaning "lucky wolf" in Danish, Lykke Wullf marries Scandinavian minimalism with more eccentric Western motifs.
-Take the silhouette it's best known for, for example: a rancher-style shirt-jacket and matching high-waisted, wide-leg pants that are just begging to be styled with a sleek cowboy boot.
+Take the silhouette it's best known for: a rancher-style shirt-jacket and matching high-waisted, wide-leg pants that are just begging to be styled with sleek cowboy boots.

 Eliana Gil Rodriguez's namesake line focuses on a few things and does them really well—e.g., simply cut bodysuits and cotton pieces that evoke the late '80s and early '90s.
 Everything is handmade ethically and transparently in Downtown Los Angeles.

 You know Rails, but you don't know that you know Rails.
 This is because the line has become the best-kept secret for wardrobe basics in all of Hollywood.
 Celebrities flock to the brand for its selection of easygoing button-downs and breezy sundresses that are meticulously crafted from the softest fabrics.